Wednesday, March 6, 2013

 Confessions of a Collector

 I love to collect all things vintage.
-Some of those things end up at Eco Chic Home, some are reserved for rentals for weddings and parties for Eco Chic Styled Celebrations and then there are those that I just can't part with and they end up in my home.
 I have long been a fan of white ironstone and USA's vintage line of pottery.
 It all started with a vase that I took with me when I left home at 19 and it's continued on.
 I don't actively look, but when I come across something I love, I buy it.
 I come from a long line of collectors, the best being my grandfather who has a McCoy collection that would take your breath away.
 We just recently saw it when we were visiting in Ohio and even my teenage girls were enamored by it.

 My latest fix is Italian and French canning jars.
 I've been able to find them in my travels delivering paint in the east bay for about $2-$4 per jar.
 Last year it was old Baby Ben clocks, working or not.